LeilaMousapour/Brain-Computer-Interface-/README.md

-# Project Name
+# EEGsourceLocalizer

-Developer(s) Name:
+Developer(s) Name: Leila Mousapour
-Date of project start:
+Date of project start: September 26, 2020

-This project is ...
+This scientific software will implement several techniques to map EEG signals from electrode space to source space.

 The folders and files for this project are as follows: